Intimate Reflections: Production

 Boyd had hoped to interest British Lion in the film as a 'British Emanuelle but in the event they backed out, branding it as 'very specialised fare', although Michael Deeley did lend Boyd £500 to take it to the States and tart it around as his 'calling card'.

 Reception

 The film attracted little attention outside the 1975 London Film Festival and its limited theatrical release in the UK.

+The Observer called it "fatuously arty."
+The Sunday Telegraph reviewer wrote "I wish I could like Intimate Relations more than I do."
+Evening Standard felt "bits of [the film] which are good to very good... well worth a look."
+The Daily Telegraph felt it was "not quite successful."

 The Monthly Film Bulletin wrote: "A virtual anthology of false 'good' ideas rendered in a thrice-told arts-and-crafts manner of endless replays, the film cannot even take up a relatively modest notion or conceit ... without driving it into the ground."

 Time Out (New York) wrote: "Surely the worst film of the year ... no amount of special pleading, bonhomie towards experiment, or explanation of motive can hide the fact that the result is like a synthesis of every bad detail of every bad undergraduate film you've ever seen."